Christmas Party, Tuesday 19th December 2023

 - The competition is open to all members of the Reading & District Natural History Society.

-- Each photograph should show some aspect of natural history (see below for detailed clarification), in one of the nine categories defined below.
+- Each photograph should show some aspect of natural history, in one of the nine categories defined below.

-- For the on-line competition, members can enter one photo per category in a maximum of six of the nine categories.
+- Members can enter at most 2 photos per category in a maximum of six of the nine categories.

 - Only minor editing, such as cropping and resizing, lightening or darkening or sharpening, is permitted.